 In August 2015, the National Security Agency (NSA) published an online announcement stating a plans to transition to quantum-resistant algorithms.
 In December 2016, the National Institute of Standards and Technology (NIST) announced a call for proposals of quantum resistant algorithms with a deadline of November 30th 2017.

 In light of the threat that quantum computers pose to cryptosystems such as RSA and ECC, the once-distant need to develop and deploy quantum-resistant technologies is quickly becoming a reality.
 Cryptocurrencies like Bitcoin are new financial instruments which are created to make financial transactions more efficient, cheaper, and decentralized.
 Their fundamental building blocks are cryptographic algorithms such as ECC digital signatures which are used to perform various functions to ensure the integrity and security of the whole system.
 However, the use of ECC signatures and other similar cryptographic algorithms means that quantum computing could pose a fatal threat to the security of existing cryptocurrencies, which deploy number theory-based public key cryptosystems extensively.

-The abcmint is a forward-looking experiment of blockchain technology, hoping to use post-quantum signature technology in the blockchain system, and prove the security and usability of post-quantum signature technology through long-term operation.
+The abcmint is hoping to use post-quantum signature technology in software system, and prove the security and usability of post-quantum signature technology through long-term operation.

 © 2017 ABCMint.
 All Rights Reserved